What to Expect with an OCONUS (Overseas) Move

 Your new location's Housing Office is the best resource for up-to-date weight allowance restrictions and housing options.

-Accuracy Matters When you receive your orders, make sure all the details are accurate.
+When you receive your orders, make sure all the details are accurate.
 In addition to the administrative details (your name, social security number, etc.), make sure it has the correct duty station, dependent information, and reporting dates.
 Let the administration section know that there is an error so it can be corrected as soon as possible.

-Moving with family?
 Check to see if dependents are specifically listed in your orders.
 If not, you'll need to get Command Sponsorship, also known as "Accompanied Orders".
 You can submit a formal request for "Accompanied Orders" through your chain of command, but be aware that getting your command's approval isn't guaranteed.

 Command Sponsorship Benefits: